benlavender/homelab-docs/guides/CheatSheet.md

 ### fwupdmgr / firmware update manager for fwupd:

+> ℹ️ **Notes:**
+> - Updates that can be applied online will be done immediately.
+> - Updates that need to be applied at boot will be staged for the next boot.

 ```bash
 # Download latest metadata from remotes (use --force if required):
 fwupdmgr refresh